Strengthening Your Candidacy

 Postbaccalaureate programs tend to fall into one of the following categories:

 - Those for people who have completed few, if any, of the required premed science courses, known as "career changers."

 - Other non-degree granting programs for students who need to improve their grades to be successful medical school applicants.

-- Those for individuals from minority groups that are underrepresented in medicine.
+- Those for individuals from groups that are underrepresented in medicine.

 - Degree-granting programs that differ in some respects from the standard graduate programs in university science departments.

 You should meet with Gigi to discuss which type of postbaccalaureate study best fits your individual circumstances.

 The AAMC has a searchable database of U.S. postbaccalaureate premedical programs on their website at https://mec.aamc.org/postbac/#/index

 If your GPA is below a B or you did not do well on the MCAT, you may want to think of alternatives to applying to medical school.
 Struggling though the science prerequisites may mean that medicine is not the best match for your talents.